Establishment of Te Mahau within a redesigned Te Tāhuhu o te Mātauranga | Ministry of Education

 The new structure, encompassing Te Mahau, is based on Te Whare o te Mātauranga which sets the theme for our organisation and represents our kāwanatanga role in providing a national education system that meets the needs of ākonga in Aotearoa.

 Following on from the new overarching structure and leadership introduced in October 2021, internal consultation began on the detailed redesign proposal of Te Tāhuhu o te Mātauranga, inclusive of Te Mahau, in October 2022.

 The changes proposed represent the first time we have had the opportunity to step back and design Te Tāhuhu o te Mātauranga in detail, to support how we work to provide locally, regionally and nationally integrated services, support and challenge to the improve the overall system to deliver equitable and excellent outcomes.

 Feedback was considered and the decision document was released in November 2022.
-The expected effective date of the new structure is 31 March 2023.
+The effective date of the new structure was 3 April 2023.
 You can find the relevant consultation and decision information linked below.